hlarsen/godot-synty-tools/README.md

 one is an issue.
 Pass in your `Animations/Polygon` folder and the addon will output fixed Animation files as well as AnimationLibraries for the main folders.

-You can add use these new Resource files in the AnimationPlayer of a character who is properly mapped to Godot's `SkeletonProfileHumanoid`.
-If you're having issues adding to a character, make sure they have a bone map!
+To use the output Animations or Animation Libraries make sure your character's Skeleton3D is properly mapped (very likely via a bone map) to Godot's default `SkeletonProfileHumanoid`.

+TODO: issue with same skels/bones?

+Then just add them via `AnimationPlayer` or whatever and you should be good to go!

 #### Sci-Fi City

 This is a work in progress, currently:

 - Exports cleaned up SM_ files (TODO: should probably change default collision type)
+- Split characters out into individual mesh files

 ### Feedback and Future Work